n8n-io/n8n-docs/_snippets/code/tournament-notes.md

-!!! note "In version 1.9.0 n8n changed the templating language for expressions"
+!!! note "In version 1.9.0 n8n changed the templating language for expressions" If you have issues with expressions in 1.9.0:

-    Should you run into any issues working with expressions on 1.9.0, we recommend switching back N8N_EXPRESSION_EVALUATOR to tmpl and reporting this issue on our [forums](https://community.n8n.io/) so we can review and fix.
+   * Please report the issue on the [forums](https://community.n8n.io/){:target=_blank .external-link}.
+   * Self-hosted users can switch back to RiotTmpl: set `N8N_EXPRESSION_EVALUATOR` to `tmpl`.
+Refer to [Environment variables](/hosting/environment-variables/) for more information on configuring self-hosted n8n.